prisma/prisma1/docs/1.3/04-Reference/01-Introduction/What-is-Prisma.md

 * Team management & collaboration
 * DevOps and hosting (even on private infrastructure, for example with your own AWS account or inside an AWS VPC).

-Note that the **Prisma Cloud also has a free public cluster** allowing you to instantly deploy your Prisma services to the web.
+Note that the **Prisma Cloud also has a free development cluster** allowing you to instantly deploy your Prisma services to the web.